micromagnetics/magnum.msh/README.md

     $ sudo apt-get install libgmsh-dev g++ swig cmake

 ### Build and install
-To build magenum.msh with cmake do
+To build magnum.msh with cmake do

     $ cd /path/to/magnum.msh
     $ mkdir build